zhouselena/zhouselena/README.md

 ### Hello 🌎 I'm Selena! 🇨🇦
 #
-Currently an aspiring CS or QSS student at Dartmouth College, class of 2026.
+Currently an aspiring CS and Economics student at Dartmouth College, class of 2026.

 🌲 My languages: Java, Python, Ruby